asengupta/avishek.net/_posts/2021-04-02-vectors-matrices-outer-product-column-into-row-lu.md

 Let's look at the general case.

+### Step 1
-1. Force the first column of the matrix to become all zeroes, by subtracting suitable scaled versions of the first row from every row.
+Force the first column of the matrix to become all zeroes, by subtracting suitable scaled versions of the first row from every row.
 Express the thing you've subtracted as product of a column vector and a row vector, like we discussed above, since that is our building block.

 $$
 \begin{bmatrix}